A strong professional reputation and a portfolio of creative designs are key to finding success as a glass blower or designer

-To keep up to date with developments in the profession and to find details of forthcoming fairs and exhibitions read the trade press, like Crafts Magazine.
+To keep up to date with developments in the profession and to find details of forthcoming fairs and exhibitions read the trade press, such as Crafts Magazine.

 Further study offers the opportunity to experiment, diversify or produce better work within a specialism.
 Courses are offered at postgraduate level in areas such as:

-Research in glass is promoted and facilitated by the Institute for International Research in Glass (IIRG), which is affiliated to the University of Sunderland and the National Glass Centre.
-It focuses on Doctoral research in creative glass.
+Research in glass is promoted and facilitated by the National Glass Centre, affiliated to the University of Sunderland.

-Self-employed glass blowers/designers often take courses to develop their business-related skills in areas such as:
+If you are a self-employed glass blower or designer, you can take courses to develop your business-related skills in areas such as:

-Glass blowers/designers employed by larger organisations may have the opportunity to move into managerial or supervisory roles.
+If you are employed by a larger organisation, you may have the opportunity to move into managerial or supervisory roles.
 Such progression involves increased responsibility and more emphasis on non-creative skills, including people management, budgetary control and planning.

-Career development for those who are self-employed comes from increased ability and an expanding portfolio.
+If you are self-employed, career development comes from increased ability and an expanding portfolio.
 A well-established reputation will bring more challenging commissions and clients.

-Working abroad may be a consideration.
+Working abroad may be of interest to you.
 In recent years, the increase in luxury resorts and hotels has brought new opportunities for UK glass designers.
 There is also a demand for decorated and structural glass in architecture, interior design and furniture.

-Glass blowers/designers may need to supplement their income with other work.
+It is likely, especially in the early days of your career, that you may need to supplement your income with other work.
 Opportunities arise in education, conservation and arts management.
 This might include glass restoration, stained glass making, teaching or lecturing at local schools and colleges, as well as running evening courses and workshops.

 As with any creative career, it is useful to keep in touch with industry peers and industry developments by joining relevant networks and associations.
 A biennial opportunity to network with international participants and to exhibit and sell to international audiences is provided by the International Festival of Glass.